Valet gives car to wrong person, vehicle still missing

 They were celebrating Michael Johnson’s birthday and planned a weekend downtown with tickets to the game.

-They parked in the Gold Coast to grab a drink the night and when they returned to retrieve their car a few hours later, the valet told them it was gone.
+They parked in the Gold Coast to grab a drink, and when they returned to retrieve their car a few hours later, the valet told them it was gone.

 “He’s like, ‘I gave the car to the wrong person,’” Michael Johnson said.